AntoniaZboncak/PythonEditor/CONTRIBUTING.rst

 Contributing to the Editor
 ==========================

-Hey!
-Many thanks for wanting to improve the browser based editor for MicroPython on the BBC micro:bit.
+Hey  Many thanks for wanting to improve the browser based editor for MicroPython on the BBC micro:bit.

 Contributions are welcome, without prejudice, from *anyone* irrespective of